Nate Torrence

 Nathan Torrence (born December 1, 1977) is an American actor.
-He is known for several TV and film roles, most notably including Devon from She's Out of My League, Wade from HBO‘s Hello Ladies, Sully on the CW series Supernatural and for voicing the character of Clawhauser in Disney’s animated film Zootopia.
+He is known for several TV and film roles, most notably including Devon from She's Out of My League, Wade from HBO‘s Hello Ladies, and for voicing the character of Clawhauser in Disney’s animated film Zootopia.

 Early life

-Torrence was born Nate Torrence on December 1, 1977 in Canton, Ohio, where he began his education.
+Torrence was born Nate Torrence on December 1, 1977, in Canton, Ohio, to Kathy (née Travers) and Bernie Torrence, where he began his education.
 Torrence attended Hiland High School in Berlin, Ohio, and went on to attend Kent State University: Stark Campus.
 His family used to own and operate a bed and breakfast in Berlin.
 After studying with Second City's Players Workshop in Chicago, Illinois, Torrence began touring in a comedy troupe called Corn, Beef and Cabbage, where he wrote, improvised and performed with his older brother, Jay and friend Josh Ruth.
 Torrence additionally studied improv at Second City in Cleveland and in Los Angeles, and The Groundlings and Comedy Sportz in Los Angeles.